na6an/GlitchReport/PowerSurge.md

   <img src="https://github.com/na6an/GlitchReport/blob/master/img/mbus-advisory.PNG" alt="alt text" width="600" height="200">
   <img src="https://github.com/na6an/GlitchReport/blob/master/img/mbus-ticket.PNG" alt="alt text" width="520" height="140">

-The arrival time was 9:40 PM according to this receipt, but it was almost 3 AM when we arrived.
+The original arrival time was 9:40 PM according to this receipt, but it was almost 3 AM when we arrived.
 A few days later, MegaBus has issued a full refund for the trip.

 ## Root Cause: